CollegeBoreal/INF1045-201-18A-02/L.Labo/300107710/README.md

 ````
 $ apt install ufw
 ````
 Because ufw starts with all ports closed, enabling it prevents you from opening a new SSH session.
-Any existing sessions shouldn’t be affected but, still, it’s probably a good idea to add a rule allowing SSH even before enabling ufw:
+Any existing sessions shouldn’t be affected but, still, it’s probably a good idea to add a rule allowing SSH even before enabling ufw.
 ````
 $ ufw allow ssh
 ````